-At St Ambrose College, 6.8% of our students are identified as having Special Educational Needs and/or Disabilities (SEND).
-Within this cohort of students, 0.4% have an EHCP and 6.4% are receiving SEND support.
+At St Ambrose College, 6.9% of our students are identified as having Special Educational Needs and/or Disabilities (SEND).
+Within this cohort of students, 5.4% have an EHCP and the remainder are placed at SEND support on the SEND Register.
 These statistics are well below national and Local Authority averages.

-• How does the school know if students need extra help and what should I do if I think my child/young person may have special educational needs?
+How does the school know if students need extra help and what should I do if I think my child/young person may have special educational needs?